Principal investigator and researcher in charge – Québec/Canada site

 Researcher in charge – Lebanon site

-Lina Abou-Habib is the Director of the Asfari Institute for Civil Society and Citizenship at the American University of Beirut as well as the Gender project Director of the MEPI-TLS program at AUB.
-She is a feminist activist and researcher with a long career working with local, regional, and international institutions including the Royal Tropical Institute on gender mainstreaming and feminist activism.
+Lina Abou-Habib is the Director of the Asfari Institute for Civil Society and Citizenship at the American University of Beirut as well as the Gender Project Director of the MEPI-TLS program at AUB.
+She is a feminist activist and researcher with a long career working with local, regional, and international institutions on gender mainstreaming and feminist activism.
 She has designed, implemented, and led multi-year gender equality initiatives including training, research, and community actions, and served on many local and international boards including AWID where she served as the Board Secretary and Chair from 2008 to 2012.
-Abou-Habib is a member of the editorial committee of the Gender and Development journal and serves on the Board of Haven for Artists.
+Abou-Habib is a member of the editorial committee of the Gender and Development Journal and serves on the Board of Haven for Artists.
 She also designs and teaches a number of undergraduate gender courses at AUB.

 Keywords: active citizenship; women’s political participation; invisible care work; migrant women and refugees’ women in post-war Lebanon

 Project coordinator and local coordinator – Québec/Canada site